-A multi agency Prolific Priority Offender Group be set up and piloted in Mulhuddart with the express intention of intervening to reduce the number of individuals engaged in or likely to become engaged in prolific offending in the Mulhuddart area.

-5. Higher Order

-5.1 The real money

-The higher order is where the serious players reside and those gang members and leaders who actively defend and try to expand their share of the drugs market.
+Middle Order - Recommendation Recommendation 5 A multi agency Prolific Priority Offender Group be set up and piloted in Mulhuddart/ D15 area with the express intention of intervening to reduce the number of individuals engaged in or likely to become engaged in prolific offending in the Mulhuddart/D15 area.
+5. Higher Order 5.1 The real money The higher order is where the serious players reside and those gang members and leaders who actively defend and try to expand their share of the drugs market.
 It is this group who are responsible for the serious intimidation and murders commonly understood to be associated with drug dealing and where the real money lies.
 It is imperative if we wish to make any significant impact upon the issue of serious drug related intimidation at the higher order, that we tackle the issue in a holistic manner that takes account of the interrelated and progressive nature of intimidation between higher, middle and lower orders and the criminality associated with the real money.
 In order to understand where the real money is generated it is necessary to briefly examine this upper end of the drugs market.
 The drugs market is made up essentially of two distinct end user groups (a) regular users (b) casual, occasional or recreational users.
 Regular users would be those people who use drugs every day and would be a dependable steady source of income for the supplier that keeps the "business" going.

-As a consequence of conducting these interviews a pattern emerged that allows us to draw an analogy with the local pub.
-People who go to the pub daily or on a regular basis enable the landlord to pay the rent, heat, light and staff wage bills.
+Emerging patterns As a consequence of conducting these interviews a pattern emerged that allows us to draw an analogy with the local pub.
+People who go to the pub daily or on a regular basis enable the publican to pay the rent, heat, light and staff wage bills.
 It's at the weekend however; when the casual drinkers come out that the publican makes the real money.
 Likewise with the drugs suppliers, it's at the weekend when the casual recreational users order their small bit of hash/cocaine etc. that the real money is made and it is this real money that attracts the serious violence.
 It is essential that the link between casual recreational drug use of a small bit of hash, the real money, the devastating serious violence and the lower/middle order intimidation is made.
+Consideration must be taken of the devastating fear that residents have with regards to drugs activities.